Zoom H5 Review – A Portable Sound Studio

 A line ‘in’ socket will allow external plug-in 2.5v power.
 (I have never used).

-It has lots of built-in features to be used on your recordings such as high-pass filters, compressor and limiter.
+The Zoom H5 has lots of built-in features to be used on your recordings such as high-pass filters, compressor and limiter.
+These can be used and set as you record with the H5.
+But all my processing is done post recording on the computer, so I never use these features.

-It has a 3.5 earphones plug where you can listen to your recordings playback and also monitor your live recordings.
-There is of course playback facility without the use of earphones through a built in speaker located on the back of the Zoom.
+On it’s side it has a 3.5 headphones plug where you can listen to your recordings playback and also monitor your live recordings.
+Bare in mind when your headphones are plugged in, you are using more battery power.
+There is of course playback facility without the use of headphones through a built in speaker located on the back of the Zoom.
+To be honest this is not very loud when outside and for me useless with poor sound quality compared to headphones.

 Because of its extensive menu, it is like walking around with your personal sound engineer.
-Because you can just plug in your lapel microphone and put this Zoom H5 in your pocket and just record away.
+You can just plug in your lapel microphone and put this Zoom H5 in your pocket and just record away.

 Processing is done through downloading via usb so the sd card need never leave the recorder.

-My opinion of the Zoom H5?
-I use it all the time for making my own videos.
-As already shown in this Zoom H5 review.
+Conclusion.
+My Zoom H5 is in use regularly for making my own videos.
+As already shown in this review.
 It is more than just a sound recorder for video production because it has many different uses.
 It comes with a lot of facilities on it’s menu that I would never use.
 I use it for mobile/outside recording with my Rode NTG2 (in a blimp).
 Also for studio recording with a clip-on/lapel microphone.
-It is simply to operate when recording and when transferring to pc.
-It is very versatile.
+Simple to operate when recording and when transferring to pc.
+Very versatile and from initially turning on, you will be recording in less than 10 seconds.
+It is that simple to use.

 Pros: Phantom power.
 Ease-of-use.
 Lots of features.
 Multiple microphone sockets.

-Cons: The top stereo X/Y microphones are a worry regards being damaged.
+Cons: The top stereo X/Y microphones and capsule are always a worry regards being damaged.